 Apart from the curriculum, business schools offer a plethora of extracurricular activities catering to the needs and interests of students.
 For example, at INSEAD (France) there are more than 20 MBA student clubs, all run by students and supported by the school.
 According to the business school, “they play an important role in the student life, and solidify the MBA experience” by helping sharpen students’ leadership skills and enabling them to explore new interests or old passions.
 Fascinated about the challenging yet exciting business and social impact opportunities in Africa today?
 Then join the Africa club.
 Want to create more opportunities for women to become stronger leaders and future role models?
 The Women in Business club has got it covered.
 Interested in family-owned business?
 The Family Business Club is open to new members.

 In addition, INSEAD has its own talent show, called Cabaret, taking place twice a year in Singapore and Fontainebleau, which gives students the opportunity to show off their talents and entertain their classmates.
-The arts are used in training in various programmes at different universities (not only as part
+The arts are used in training in various programmes at different universities (not only as part of extracurricular activities) to open up participants to self-discovery and innovation.

 Once enrolled in an MBA programme, business professionals are immersed in an environment designed to help them become capable and responsible business leaders.
 Here are the main constituent elements of the MBA experience.